bnlearn

 There are different ways to manually initialise and modify the graph of a Bayesian Network.
 We illustrate in this hands-on session one of the options.

-# manually define a BN structure using model2network() function
+function# manually define a BN structure using model2network() function

 dag_example = model2network("[Earthquake][Alert|Earthquake][Anxiety|Alert:Earthquake]")